 Evaluating Solar Financing Options

-Determining the best solar financing program for you and your family is a critical component in the formula to go solar.
 Once you've selected your equipment and made the smart decision to purchase (not lease) your solar panel system, it's time to discuss price and financing... and, more importantly the true cost of solar ownership.
 Here are a few examples of solar investment objectives (Reference to Chart below to see the details):

 As outlined in the example below, the 20-year solar loan has the lowest monthly payment at just $154.48 per month, so it provides really nice short-term savings.
 However, when you multiply $154.48 per month by 240 months you wind up spending $37,075.2 (or $3.92 per fully financed DC watt) in total principal & interest over the terms of the solar loan.